arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 ## Overview

-The [Arduino Cloud for Business](https://www.arduino.cc/pro/software-arduino-iot-cloud/) is an Arduino IoT Cloud plan dedicated to companies and industrial clients wanting enhanced features in terms of device management, Role-Based-Access-Control, fleet management, and safe remote access.
+The [Arduino Cloud for Business](https://www.arduino.cc/pro/software-arduino-iot-cloud/) is an Arduino IoT Cloud plan dedicated to companies and industrial clients wanting enhanced features in terms of device management, Role-Based Access Control (RBAC), fleet management, and safe remote access.

 In this article, you will get a general overview of the major features of the Arduino Cloud for Business.